-During the past year we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic contaminants.
+During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic contaminants.
 The table below shows only those contaminants that were detected in the water.
-The state allows us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
+The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Haloacetic Acids [HAA] (ppb) 2009 60 NA 26.5 2.2-26.5 No By-product of drinking water disinfection Nitrate (ppm) 2009 10 10 1.5 ND-1.5 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite (ppm) 2009 1 1 0.15 ND-0.15 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits TTHMs [Total Trihalomethanes] (ppb) 2009 80 NA 75 10-75 No By-product of drinking water chlorination
+REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Haloacetic Acids [HAA] (ppb) 2010 60 NA 29.9 ND-29.9 No By-product of drinking water disinfection Nitrate (ppm) 2010 10 10 1.3 ND-1.3 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits TTHMs [Total Trihalomethanes] (ppb) 2010 80 NA 71 10-71 No By-product of drinking water disinfection